water fasting: the benefits of a 5 days fast are real

 • The “Keto Flu” that happens to some people when their body switches from burning glucose to burning fat stores didn’t happen to me.
 I was fine.

 • I was noticeably colder.
 My cold showers in the morning were very, very hard.
-I assume my body was conserving energy, but the air felt colder those five days.
+I assumed my body was conserving energy, but the air felt colder those five days.

 • Restless sleep could happen on some nights.
 Your body is going through a process.
 You’ll adapt.

 • Muscle soreness, especially in the legs.
 This happened to me in the first round of five days I did.
-The second round I started adding salt to my water at times throughout the day.
+In the second round, I started adding salt to my water at times throughout the day.
 No leg soreness.

 • Most people will have no clue what the hell you are doing and won’t be able to process the fact that you aren’t eating anything for five days.
 Don’t try to explain it to them.
 Save your energy.